oopsmonk/documentation/wallets/0.1/hub/how-to-guides/install-hub.md

 ### Prerequisites

-To complete this guide, you need an [Ubuntu 18.04 LTS](https://www.ubuntu.com/download/server) server.
+To complete this tutorial, you need an [Ubuntu 18.04 LTS](https://www.ubuntu.com/download/server) server.
 If you are on a Windows or Mac operating system, you can [create a Linux server in a virtual machine](root://general/0.1/how-to-guides/set-up-virtual-machine.md).

 ### Step 1.
 Install the dependencies